MohamedAguida/CS_898CDFA21_project/README.md

 # CS_898CDFA21_project

-# Timing side channel attack on ARM TrustZone (NXP LPCXpresso 55S69 Board with FreeRTOS)
+# Timing side channel attack on ARM TrustZone (NXP LPCXpresso 55S69 Board (Cortex-M) with FreeRTOS)
+# infering the time point of the switching between non-secure and secure worlds

 This project includes two folders *_ns and *_s which refer to secure and non-secure code sectiins